California suing Trump over border wall, escalating battle with White House

 This isn’t Becerra's first lawsuit against the Trump administration.
 Just last week, Becerra joined state attorneys general from Minnesota, Maryland and Maine in filing suit against the administration over its decision to end the Deferred Action for Childhood Arrivals program, arguing that the White House violated the Constitution and federal laws by rescinding the Obama-era program.

 “We will not permit Donald Trump to destroy the lives of young immigrants who make California and our country stronger,” Becerra said in a statement last week.
-“The court of public opinion has already spoken: the vast majority of Americans agree Dreamers should be here to stay; so now it’s time to fight in every way we can –and on multiple fronts –in the court of law.”
+“The court of public opinion has already spoken: the vast majority of Americans agree Dreamers should be here to stay; so now it’s time to fight in every way we can -- and on multiple fronts -- in the court of law.”

-But Trump has put the onus on Congress to draft legislation that would protect ‘dreamers,’ even meeting with Democratic congressional leadership last week to discuss a path forward.
+But Trump has put the onus on Congress to draft legislation that would protect ‘Dreamers,’ even meeting with Democratic congressional leadership last week to discuss a path forward.

 California has been firmly against most Trump administration immigration policies.
 The state’s legislature also passed a sanctuary state measure over the weekend and is awaiting approval by Democratic California Gov. Jerry Brown that would bolster protections for illegal immigrants in the state—a move Attorney General Jeff Sessions called “unconscionable” on Tuesday.